-This Work contains Twenty-four Sheets of Flowers, beautifully coloured. the style of its execution, it far surpasses any similar publication.
+This Work contains Twenty-four Sheets of Flowers, beautifully coloured.
+In This work contains Twenty-four Sneets of Flowers, beautifully coloured.
+In the style of its execution, it far surpasses any similar publication.
 To render it essentially useful, as well as ornamental, a duplicate of each plate is given in outline, printed on drawing paper, for the pupil to colour like the original.
 It may be had complete, handsomely bound in ornamented cloth, gilt edges, price 16s.; or in Six Parts, 2s.
 6d. each.